srl295/cldr/docs/ldml/tr35-keyboards.md

 The following are the design principles for the IDs.

 1. BCP47 compliant.
-   1. Eg, `en-t-k0-extended`.
+   1. Eg, `en`, `sr-Cyrl`, or `en-t-k0-extended`.
 2. Use the minimal language id based on `likelySubtag`s.
-   1. Eg, instead of `en-US-t-k0-xxx`, use `en-t-k0-xxx`.
+   1. Eg, instead of `en-US`, use `en`, and instead of `fr-Latn-FR` use `fr`.
 Because there is `<likelySubtag from="en" to="en_Latn_US"/>`, en-US → en.
    2. The data is in <https://github.com/unicode-org/cldr/tree/main/common/supplemental/likelySubtags.xml>
-3. The platform goes first, if it exists.
+3. Keyboard files should be platform-independent, however, a platform id is the first subtag after `-t-k0-` if present.
 If a keyboard on the platform changes over time, both are dated, eg `bg-t-k0-chromeos-2011`.
 When selecting, if there is no date, it means the latest one.
-4. Keyboards are only tagged that differ from the "standard for each platform".
-That is, for each language on a platform, there will be a keyboard with no subtags other than the platform.
-Subtags with a common semantics across platforms are used, such as `-extended`, `-phonetic`, `-qwerty`, `-qwertz`, `-azerty`, …
+4. Keyboards are only tagged that differ from the "standard for each language".
+That is, for each language on a platform, there will be a keyboard with no subtags.
+Subtags with common semantics across languages and platforms are used, such as `-extended`, `-phonetic`, `-qwerty`, `-qwertz`, `-azerty`, …
 5. In order to get to 8 letters, abbreviations are reused that are already in [bcp47](https://github.com/unicode-org/cldr/tree/main/common/bcp47/) -u/-t extensions and in [language-subtag-registry](https://www.iana.org/assignments/language-subtag-registry) variants, eg for Traditional use `-trad` or `-traditio` (both exist in [bcp47](https://github.com/unicode-org/cldr/tree/main/common/bcp47/)).
 6. Multiple languages cannot be indicated in the locale id, so the predominant target is used.
    1. For Finnish + Sami, use `fi-t-k0-smi` or `extended-smi`